Does the City have a curfew for minors, if so what is it?

 Place full payment and the Parking Ticket in an envelope and place in one of the Yellow Parking Ticket Courtesy Boxes located in the Downtown area.

 Send check or money order (no cash) to:

 318 Dorney Plaza, Room 306

 Payments may be made Monday through Friday from 8 a.m. - 5 p.m. at the Municipal Building - 318 Dorney Plaza, Room 306 (Third Floor).

 Non-payment or partial payment of a penalty will result in increased fines and may result in impoundment of your vehicle, court appearance or both.

 If I received a traffic citation, how do I find out how much it is and where can I pay it?The Findlay Municipal Court has jurisdiction over citations that are issued by the Findlay Police Department.
-You will find all the necessary information for making payment at Findlay Municipal Court - Traffic/Criminal Court.
+You will find all the necessary information for making payment at Findlay Municipal Court - Payment Center.